dosemu2/dosemu2/doc/README.txt

    this way are immune to the efforts of Mouse Garrot.
      _________________________________________________________________

-12. Running a DOS-application directly from Unix shell
+12. Running a DOS application directly from Unix shell

    This part of the document was written by Hans <lermen@fgan.de>.

+   This chapter deals with starting DOS commands directly from Linux.
+You can use this information to set up icons or menu items in X. Using the keystroke, input and output redirection facilities you can use DOS commands in shell scripts, cron jobs, web services, and so on.
      _________________________________________________________________

 12.1.
+Using "unix -e" in autoexec.bat

+   The default autoexec.bat file has a statement "unix -e" at the end.
+   This command executes the DOS program or command that was specified on the dosemu command line.

+   For example:
+       dosemu "/home/clarence/games/commander keen/keen1.exe"

+   will automatically:

+     * Lredir "/" if the specified program is not available from an already-redirected drive,
+     * "cd" to the correct directory,
+     * execute the program automagically,
+     * and quit DOSEMU when finished, all without any typing in DOS.

+   Using "-E" at the command line causes DOSEMU to continue after the DOS program finishes.

+   You can also specify a DOS command, such as "dir".
+A combination with the -dumb command-line option is useful if you want to retrieve the output of the DOS command, such as
+       dosemu -dumb dir > listing

+   In this case (using -dumb, but not -E) all the startup messages that DOSEMU and DOS generate are suppressed and you only get the output of "dir".
+The output file contains DOS end-of-line markers (CRLF).
+     _________________________________________________________________

-Using the keystroke and commandline options.
+12.2.
+Using the keystroke facility.

-   Make use of the keystroke configure option and the -I commandline option of DOSEMU (>=dosemu-0.66.2) such as
+   Make use of the -input command-line option, such as

-       dosemu.bin -D-a -I 'keystroke "dir > C:\\garbage\rexitemu\r"'
+       dosemu -input 'dir > C:\\garbage\rexitemu\r'

-   The "..." will be 'typed in' by dosemu exactly as if you had them typed at the keyboard.
+   The '...' will be 'typed in' by dosemu exactly as if you had them typed at the keyboard.
 The advantage of this technique is, that all DOS applications will accept them, even interactive ones.
 A '\' is interpreted as in C and leads in ESC-codes.
-Here a list of of the current implemented ones:
+Here is a list of the current implemented ones:

     \r     Carriage return == <ENTER>